 The Refunding Bonds mature in the years and on the dates set forth on the inside front cover page hereof.
-Interest on the Refunding Bonds is payable on each January 1 and July 1 to maturity, commencing on January 1, 2021 (each, an "Interest Payment Date").
+Interest on the Refunding Bonds is payable on each January 1 and July 1 to maturity, commencing on July 1, 2021 (each, an "Interest Payment Date").
 Interest on the Refunding Bonds will be computed on the basis of a 360-day year of twelve 30-day months.
-Each Refunding Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated as of a date during the period from the 15th day of the calendar month immediately preceding such Interest Payment Date, inclusive, whether or not such day is a business day (each, a "Record Date") to such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, in which event it shall bear interest from the date of delivery of the Refunding Bonds.
+Each Refunding Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated as of a date during the period from the 15th day of the calendar month immediately preceding such Interest Payment Date, inclusive, whether or not such day is a business day (each, a "Record Date") to such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, or unless it is authenticated on or before the Record Date preceding the first Interest Payment Date, in which event it shall bear interest from the date of delivery of the Refunding Bonds.